ohumkar/Self-Driving-Car/README.md

 ### A scaled down version of the self-driving system using  OpenCV

 The system comprises of -
-• Raspberry Pi with a webcam and an ultrasonic sensor as inputs, -Steering using move in sdcar.py
+- Raspberry Pi with a webcam and an ultrasonic sensor as inputs,
+  - Steering using move in sdcar.py
     ◦ Stop sign detection using houghcircles and colour intensities
     ◦  Front collision avoidance using an ultrasonic sensor
 •   l298N motor controller